briang123/DesignPatterns/README.md

 # C# Design Patterns

-The definitions below come from: https://www.dofactory.com/net/design-patterns
+The definitions below for the Creational, Structural, and Behavioral Patterns come from: https://www.dofactory.com/net/design-patterns

 (P) - Pending Completion